jojje/tail-comodo/README.md

 DESCRIPTION
 -----------
-This program offers a command line interface viewing reading and monitoring the firewall event log of the Comodo Internet Security Pro and Comodo Firewall programs.
+This program offers a command line interface for viewing and monitoring the firewall event log of the Comodo Internet Security Pro and [Comodo Firewall][3] programs.

 The user interface is heavily influenced by POSIX tail command implementations